2026 Most Affordable Online MBA Programs

 Students may choose tracks in general business, accounting, data analytics, or real estate.
 Qualified applicants can complete the program in as few as 10 months, helping limit total enrollment costs.
 Financial aid options further improve affordability, while AACSB accreditation supports academic quality.

-- Online MBA concentrations: general business, accounting, data analytics, real estate
+• Online MBA concentrations: general business, accounting, data analytics, economics, finance, marketing, real estate, technology management

 9. Fitchburg State University